freesewing/freesewing/markdown/dev/tutorials/pattern-design/part3/testing-our-pattern/en.md

 ###### No more grading

 FreeSewing patterns are _made-to-measure_, which means that we don't need to grade our pattern to provide a range of sizes.
-We should sample our pattern for different measurements and options to see how well it adapts.
+We should test our pattern for different measurements and options to see how well it adapts.

 </Tip>